 Luno Platform Overview

-Luno serves over 3 million users in over 40 countries worldwide and has over 300 employees.
+Luno serves over 3 million users in over 40 countries worldwide and has more than 300 workers.

 Cryptocurrencies supported by Luno:

 - Ethereum (ETH)

 - Euro (EUR)